-THE DIRECT GRAD PLUS LOAN AND PRIVATE ALTERNATIVE LOANS
+THE DIRECT GRAD PLUS LOAN AND ALTERNATIVE LOANS

-Many graduate/professional students rely on alternative loans to cover their cost of attendance.
-While you may have been referred to one of these loans as part of your financial aid package, you may also borrow from them to cover all or part of your expected family contribution.
-Doing the latter, however, will increase your overall debt.
+Many graduate/professional students rely on alternative loans to cover their costs of attendance.
+While you may have been referred to one of these loans as part of your financial aid awards, you may also borrow through them to cover all or part of your expected family contribution.
+Doing the latter, however, will increase your overall debt at graduation.

-Private Alternative loans are available through private loan companies.
-The Federal Direct Grad PLUS Loan program (Grad PLUS) is a federal loan administired by the U.S. Department of Education.
+Alternative loans are available either through the Direct Grad PLUS Loan program (Grad PLUS) or a private educational loan program.
 These programs have different terms and conditions associated with them.
 Doing research in advance of borrowing could save you money both during school and through repayment.

-Principal differences between Federal Direct Grad PLUS and private alternative loans:
+Principal differences between Grad PLUS and private alternative loans:

 - Interest Rates: Private alternative loans generally have variable rates, which rise or fall based on market conditions.
 The actual rate you are offered most often depends on your credit score.
-Your rate may start lower than the Direct PLUS fixed rate of 7% (7/1/16-6/30/18); however, it could change dramatically between now and your graduation/repayment date.
-The Federal Direct Grad PLUS rate resets every July 1 and applies to loans disbursed for the upcoming academic year. - Fees: The Grad PLUS Loan Program has an origination fee of 4.264% (10/1/16-9/30/18).
-Some alternative loan programs offer no-fee loans, however all borrowers may not qualify for a no fee loan. - Deferment and Forbearance: The Federal Direct Grad PLUS loan program offers deferment and forbearance options to postpone repayment.
-Alternative loan programs may offer options, consult your lender. - Interest Accrual: Both private alternative loans and Federal Direct Grad PLUS loans accrue interest while the student is enrolled.
-The Direct Grad PLUS repayment begins 6 months after a student ceases to be enrolled at least half time. - · Credit Checks: Credit requirements are less stringent for Federal Grad PLUS.
-You must not have an adverse credit history. - Loan Consolidation: Federal Direct Grad PLUS may be consolidated with other federal loans.
-Some private lenders offer private loan consolidation.
+Your rate may start lower than the Grad PLUS fixed rate of 7% (through 6/30/18) however, it could change dramatically between now and your graduation/repayment date.
+The Grad PLUS rate can only change through an act of Congress.
+Lenders may offer benefits to reduce the interest rate. - Fees: The Direct Grad PLUS Loan Program origination fee is 4.264% (through 9/30/18).
+Some alternative loan programs offer no-fee loans, however, all borrowers may not qualify for a no-fee loan. - Deferment and Forbearance: Both alternative loan programs and Grad PLUS loan programs offer deferment and forbearance options (in-school, economic hardship, etc.) to postpone when repayment starts.
+Length of deferment/forbearance for alternative loan programs may vary by lender. - Interest Accrual: Both private alternative loans and Grad PLUS loans accrue interest while the student is enrolled.
+However, alternative loans may offer a grace period between the time when a student leaves the University and when the first payment is due.
+Grad PLUS repayment begins six months after a student ceases to be enrolled at least half time. - Credit Checks: Credit requirements are less stringent for Grad PLUS.
+Neither lack of credit history nor income-to-debt ratios will negatively impact eligibility. - Loan Consolidation: Grad PLUS may be consolidated with other federal loans, and some private lenders offer private consolidation.
 In most cases this can extend the length of repayment, thereby lowering your monthly payments.
-However, this may substantially increase the cost of your loan as interest is being paid over a longer period of time and because you may lose any benefits offered as part of the original loan you pay off through consolidation. - Repayment Options: Federal Direct Grad PLUS loans offer many repayment options designed to meet the needs of the individual borrower. - Loan Discharge: Federal Direct Grad PLUS Loans, provide the same death and disability discharge benefits as Direct Loans.
-Consult your lender regarding private loans.
+However, this move may substantially increase the cost of your loan as interest is being paid over a longer period of time and because you may lose any benefits offered as part of the original loan you pay off through consolidation. - Repayment Options: Grad PLUS loans offer income-based or income-contingent payment options, which tie your monthly payments to your actual income and may reduce your monthly payment amount. - Loan Discharge: Grad PLUS Loans, as they are federal loans, provide the same death and disability discharge benefits as Direct Loans.
+Private loans generally do not carry these benefits.

-When should students consider the Federal Direct Grad PLUS?
+When should students consider the Grad PLUS?

-- If you prefer a fixed rate loan to the uncertainty of a variable rate loan. - If you like the option of consolidating your Direct Grad PLUS loans with other federal loans.
+- If you prefer a fixed rate loan to the uncertainty of a variable rate loan. - If you don't have great credit. - If you like the option of consolidating your Grad PLUS loans with other federal loans. - If you like the further financial security of death/disability discharge benefits for you and/or your estate. - If you believe you can take advantage of either the Income Based Repayment, Pay As You Earn, or Public Service Cancellation provisions associated with the Direct Grad PLUS Program.